 - Caixa Seattle¬†presenting the classic Afro-Brazilian samba heritage.
 Their show will feature sambas, bossa novas, boleros, tangos, Portuguese fados, as well as other European and middle-eastern styles of music.

-If you stick around to the end of the festival, you can bring your picnic blanket and stay for the Fairhaven Outdoor Cinema series on the Village Green.
-Banjo with Aaron J. Shay begins at 8:15 p.m. followed by The Goonies at dusk.
+If you stick around to the end of the festival, you can bring your picnic blanket and stay for the kick off of the¬†Fairhaven Outdoor Cinema series on the Village Green.
+A live circus show with Bellingham favorite¬†Strangely w/ Bellow Wing begins at 8:15 p.m. followed by Ferris Bueller’s Day Off at dusk.

 With this eye-opening opportunity to explore art, music, performance and foods highlighting the diverse cultural communities in Whatcom County, there will be fun for the whole family.

 Experiencing the art and culture of communities outside your own fosters greater compassion, understanding, and acceptance of others.
 It also educates us by expanding our horizons.
-No matter what kind of art you are into, you’ll discover something new and learn from other cultures at the Whatcom Cultural Arts Festival.
+No matter what kind of art or music you’re into, you’ll discover something new and learn from other cultures at the Whatcom Cultural Arts Festival.